 IECEx Operational Document 003-1

+Assessment Procedures for IECEx acceptance of Applicant Ex Certification Bodies (ExCBs), Ex Testing Laboratories (ExTLs) and Additional Testing Facilities (ATFs)

-Appointment and surveillance of assessors for IECEx certification schemes
+Part 1: Appointment and surveillance of assessors for IECEx certification schemes

 INTRODUCTION

-This operational document has been prepared to detail the process for appointing IECEx assessors and to establish a general Code of Conduct for all IECEx assessors appointed by the IECEx Management Committee, ExMC.
-This document replaces previous document OD 003-1.
+This operational document has been prepared to detail the process for appointing IECEx assessors and to establish a general Code of Conduct for all IECEx assessors appointed by the IECEx ExMC， via the IECEx Ex Assessment Group, ExAG.
+This document replaces the previous edition of the document OD 003-1.

-This document also sets out requirements for the maintenance of assessors’ competencies and the on-going verification of acceptance by ExMC as a means of maintaining international confidence in the IECEx ExCB/ExTL Assessment process.
+This document also sets out requirements for the maintenance of assessors’ competencies and the on-going verification of acceptance by ExMC as a means of maintaining international confidence in the IECEx ExCB, ExTL and ATF Assessment process.

 Document History